starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

     }

 This indicates that the transaction was reverted due to an invalid signature.
 Notice that the error message entry states that the error location is unknown.
-This is because the StarkNet network is not aware of the source code and debug information of a contract.
+This is because the StarkNet network is not aware of the contract's source code and debug information.
 To retrieve the error location and reconstruct the traceback, add the path to the relevant compiled contract in the transaction status query, using the ``--contract`` argument.
 To better display the error (and only it), add the ``--error_message`` flag as well:

 .. tested-code:: bash user_auth_get_error_message